 Last look at LZ-BVU.

-Immigration was a breeze, and I was at 'my' place within an hour of landing.
+Immigration was a breeze, and I was in the city within an hour of landing.
 Thanks for joining me on this flight, and I hope to see you in the next report.
 Spoiler alert: I love Aegean!

 A very exotic flight in terms of the aircraft.